 The same disinfectants and concentrations are to be used for the treatment of the equipment.
 Potassium permanganate (5 g.l-1), Jodonal (2.8 – 4.5 ml.l-1) and other disinfectants can be also employed for these purposes.

 Read Also: 11 Foods and Drinks that will make you Focus

 The optimalization of natural environmental conditions is the main pre-condition how to ensure the good health condition of stock during the rearing period.
 The following principles must be ensured:

-- responsible establishment of maximum stocking density.
-Inadequately high stocking density results in stress behavior, worsened condition and resistence, and makes the expansion of diseases easier.
+- Responsible establishment of maximum stocking density.
+Inadequately high stocking density results in stress behavior, worsened condition and resistance, and makes the expansion of diseases easier.
 The stocking density is of special importance in trout farming and fish culture in special intensive units (but also in ponds),

 - prevention from stress situations evoked by other factors, above all manipulation during fishing out, transport and long-term storage.